 Noorda-COM is committed to treating all members of the College community (administrators, faculty, staff, students, applicants for employment, third-party contractors, all other persons that participate in the College's educational programs and activities, including third-party visitors on campus) fairly with regard to their personal and professional concerns.
 The Student Grievance Policy ensures that concerns are promptly dealt with and resolutions reached in a fair and just manner.
-The College's administration.
+The College's grievance procedure enables students to bring complaints and problems to the attention of the College's administration.
 Noorda-COM forbids any retaliatory action against students who present concerns and complaints in good faith.